tockertheo/platform-engineering-lab4ML/labs/flux.md

 Note that the initial `flux-system` `Kustomization` resource points to the `./clusters/dhbw` path in the repository, which includes the `flux-system` directory where the Flux manifests are located.
 This means that Flux will apply its own manifests, enabling us to manage and upgrade Flux declaratively via GitOps as well.

+We can place additional Flux manifests like `Kustomizations` and `HelmReleases` in the `./clusters/dhbw` directory to have Flux deploy them automatically.
+Further `Kustomizations` can reference the initial `GitRepository` resource (`flux-system`) as their source to pull application manifests from the same repository and reuse the existing source secret for authentication.

 Finally, the command waits for all components to become healthy, indicating that Flux has been successfully bootstrapped on the cluster.
 The installation can also be verified using `flux check`.